 - “I need someone to check on my cats 2-3 times a week.
 That’s all they really need.”

-I must admit it worries me every time I get these phone calls as living with nearly one dozen of cats myself,
+I must admit it worries me every time I get these phone calls as living with one dozen of cats myself,

 Food And Water – The Essentials

 Now, I want to say the majority of cats are probably fed on what we refer to as “free feed” with a big bowl or food dispenser topped off with dry food where kitty cats munch away as they please.
 Hehe, and yes I hear Veterinarians sighing and rolling eyes as it is their daily bread to see overweight cats and trying to get them on a diet but this is subject to a different blog post (which I definitely will tackle at some point )

 Food dispensers… looking at what I have in my home and numerous dispensers we get to see on our jobs on a daily basis, the majority wouldn’t quite ‘dispense’ hence, we always have to scoot the food to fill the bowl portion as it somewhat gets stuck in the dispenser.